 Despite having a population of a little over 120,000, Cambridge still welcomes about 5.3 million tourist visitors each year.
 It is clear over the last decade that the city has become a regular destination for business travellers requiring corporate accommodation.

 Moreover, the city has made an effort to showcase how it has become a first-class business and leisure destination.
-As a result, visitors are now more inclined to extend their stay in an aparthotel in Cambridge.
+As a result, visitors are now more inclined to extend their stay in Cambridge apartments.

 It’s no shock then that tourism is a key economic driver for Cambridge.
 After all, it contributes around £583 million to the local economy.
 This sector has played a huge role in Cambridge’s continued economic growth.
 In fact, the Cambridge economy is rising by over 2% year on year, making it one of the UK's fastest-growing.